muratk5n/thirdwave/en/README.md

 ---

-Ruski Brewski

-That would be a great bar name, or microbrewery
+Ruski Brewski.
+That's a good name for a bar, or microbrewery

 ---